stormchaserroleplaying/stormchaserRPG/Talents/Warlock/index.md

 Your otherworldly patron bestows a gift upon you for your loyal service.
 You gain one of the following features of your choice.

 #### Pact of the Blade
-You can use 2 Actions to create a pact weapon in your empty hand.
-You can choose the form that this melee weapon takes each time you create it (see the Weapons section for weapon options).
-You are proficient with it while you wield it.
-This weapon counts as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
+You can use an action to create a pact weapon in your empty hand.
+You can choose the form that this melee weapon takes each time that you create it (see the [Weapons](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Weapons/) section for weapon options).
+You are gain +1d to hit with this weapon while you wield it.
+The weapon counts as magical for the purpose of overcoming resistance and immunity to non-magical attacks and damage.

 Your pact weapon disappears if it is more than 5 feet away from you for 1 minute or more.
 It also disappears if you use this feature again, if you dismiss the weapon (no action required), or if you die.